anntzer/mplcursors/doc/index.rst

 Specifically, a `Selection` has the following fields:

-    - :attr:`artist`: the selected artist,
+    - :attr:`~.artist`: the selected artist,
-    - :attr:`target`: the point picked within the artist; if a point is picked on a `Line2D <matplotlib.lines.Line2D>`, the index of the point is available as the :attr:`target.index` sub-attribute (for more details, see :ref:`selection-indices`).
+    - :attr:`~.target`: the point picked within the artist; if a point is picked on a :class:`~matplotlib.lines.Line2D`, the index of the point is available as the :attr:`target.index` sub-attribute (for more details, see :ref:`selection-indices`).
-    - :attr:`dist`: the distance from the point clicked to the :attr:`target` (mostly used to decide which ).
+    - :attr:`~.dist`: the distance from the point clicked to the :attr:`~.target` (mostly used to decide which artist to select).
-    - :attr:`annotation`: a `matplotlib Annotation
+    - :attr:`~.annotation`: a :mod:`matplotlib`
-      <matplotlib.text.Annotation>` object.
+      :class:`~matplotlib.text.Annotation` object.
-    - :attr:`extras`: an additional list of artists, that will be removed whenever the main :attr:`annotation` is deselected.
+    - :attr:`~.extras`: an additional list of artists, that will be removed whenever the main :attr:`~.annotation` is deselected.

 For certain classes of artists, additional information about the picked point is available in the :attr:`target.index` sub-attribute:

-    - For `Line2D <matplotlib.lines.Line2D>`\s, it contains the index of the selected point (see :ref:`selection-indices` for more details, especially regarding step plots).
+    - For :class:`~matplotlib.lines.Line2D`\s, it contains the index of the selected point (see :ref:`selection-indices` for more details, especially regarding step plots).
-    - For `Container <matplotlib.collections.Container>`\s, it contains the index of the selected sub-artist.
+    - For :class:`~matplotlib.container.Container`\s, it contains the index of the selected sub-artist.
-    - For `LineCollection <matplotlib.collections.LineCollection>`\s and
+    - For :class:`~matplotlib.collections.LineCollection`\s and
-      `PathCollection <matplotlib.collections.PathCollection>`\s, it contains a
+      :class:`~matplotlib.collections.PathCollection`\s, it contains a pair:
-      pair: the index of the selected line, and the index within the line, as defined above.
+      the index of the selected line, and the index within the line, as defined above.

 Thus, in order to customize, e.g., the annotation text, one can call::